kieferk/dfply/README.md

 ## Overview

-> (An ipython notebook showcasing working features of dfply [can be found here](https://github.com/kieferk/dfply/blob/master/examples/dfply-example-gallery.ipynb))
+> (A notebook showcasing most of the working functions in dfply [can be found here](https://github.com/kieferk/dfply/blob/master/examples/dfply-example-gallery.ipynb))

 dfply works directly on pandas DataFrames, chaining operations on the data with